Nibre/BlamScript-Research/h2v/01a_tutorial/Research/Skull.md

     Adds 72 seconds to the timer [36 for non-H2C]
     --
     Johnson finishes saying "Would it help if I said please?"
-    {Adds 86 seconds to the timer, but there's no need to wait any more?} [43 for non-H2C] Marks Skull as okay to spawn
+    {Adds 86 seconds to the timer, but there's no need to wait any more?
+[43 for non-H2C]}
+    Marks Skull as okay to spawn
     	Checks that it is Legendary first
         Spawns Weapon 'cookiesncream' [The Skull]